jdonlan91/jdonlan91/README.md

 ### Hi there 👋

-My name's Joe Donlan and I'm an aspiring Data Engineer and Back-End Developer, based in York, UK!
+My name's Joe Donlan and I'm an aspiring Data Engineer based in York, UK!

+A PhD-trained scientist and experienced technical communicator, I’m kick-starting a new career in data engineering.
+I’ve long been fascinated by systems and how they are designed, and I’ve seen up-close the immense value that data can provide to businesses when it is used to its full potential.
+Data engineering neatly combines both of these interests, a realisation which motivated me to switch careers in 2023.
+The Data Engineering bootcamp at Northcoders has equipped me with strong technical foundations to complement my expert communication and analytical skills, and I’m excited to start applying these skills in my first role!

 You can find my ongoing projects pinned below, and download a copy of my latest CV [here](https://github.com/jdonlan91/jdonlan91/blob/main/JDonlan_DataEngineer_Oct2023.pdf).